 Abigail Adams is famous primarily for her

 correspondence and trusted advice to her husband, President John Adams.
-Their letters continue to be read today, and provide a very intimate look into both their lives, and also a rare first hand account of the politics of their day.
+Their letters continue to be read today, providing an intimate look at their lives, as well as a first hand account of the politics of their day.
 Abigail also educated and supported the career of her son, John Quincy Adams, who when on to become the fourth American President.

 Lucy Stone was a famous editor and suffragette.
 When I read biographical notes about Lucy, she seemed to me to be the Gloria Steinem of her day.
 Educated and outspoken, when it came to the casting of women as second class citizens, Lucy wasn’t having it.
 In 1858, Lucy spoke up to remind American of the “no taxation without representation” principle; in short order her refusal to pay property taxes resulted in the seizure and sale of her household goods.
 Undaunted, she traveled to Kansas in support of the women’s suffrage movement, and later served as the president of the New Jersey Women Suffrage Association.
 She helped organize the New England association,and served on the executive committee of the American Equal Rights Association.

-As I was reading about Lucy, I noticed something interesting about the women’s suffrage movement in America, which is that there seemed to be a lot of different competing organizations and plenty of evidence of philosophical differences regarding how radical the movement should be, who should be in charge, and what the message should be.
-Hmm.
+As I was reading about Lucy, I noticed something interesting about the women’s suffrage movement in America; there seemed to be a lot of different competing organizations and plenty of evidence of philosophical differences regarding how radical the movement should be, who should be in charge, and what the message should be.
 It appears the women of the 19th century were just as passionate about their rights as women are today, and despite those differences they somehow managed to keep pushing forward.
 That was encouraging.

 On Being Brought from Africa to America